rajdip-b/LockeDesktop/README.md

 # LockerDesktop
 An app vault application for desktops.
-Remember just one password and create as many as you want without the need of remembering, just put it int his app and it would do the work for you.
+Remember just one password and create as many as you want without the need of remembering, just put it in this app, and it would do the work for you.

 # Environment setup -
 1. This project uses Maven framework for building the app.